plantrecords/sieraex/README.md

 - **RStudio** (recommended): [Download here](https://posit.co/download/rstudio-desktop)

 ### 2. Clone or Download this Repository
-### 3. Plac thee basemaps folder and subfolders in the same directory as sieraex.R
+### 3. Place the basemaps folder and associated subfolders in the same directory as sieraex.R
 ### 4. Install Required R Packages

 In RStudio: